 Michal Maimaran, Daniella Kupor, Andrea Weihrauch, Szu-chi Huang

 Maimaran, Michal, Daniella Kupor, Andrea Weihrauch, and Szu-chi Huang.
-2017.
+2018.
 Leveraging Means–Goal Associations to Boost Children’s Water Consumption: A Four-School Three-Month Field Experiment.
+Journal of Association of Consumer Research.